© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow north of Red Hole, 630m SSE of Newlands Farm is a scheduled monument protected by Historic England under reference 1011482.
 View the official record →

-Bowl barrow north of Red Hole is a Bronze Age funerary monument situated in Dorset.
+Bowl barrow north of Red Hole, 630m SSE of Newlands Farm is a Neolithic or Bronze Age burial mound located in Dorset, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011482.

 Bowl barrow north of Red Hole, 630m SSE of Newlands Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011482.